Built in 1911, these walls have witnessed over a century of "penitence". Good, bad or indifferent.

 Acrylic on canvas )20"x16") 2016

-LOTTA STORIES: A Correctional Officer's Perspective
+BEHIND THE RAZOR RIBBON: A Correctional Officer's Perspective

 After spending almost three decades working in Corrections, I felt compelled to illustrate some of my personal feelings and experiences.